 To try out the demo on your own site, download the code and edit the file config/config.php to insert your site domain and your Gigya and Livefyre API configurations:

 Now you can upload the demo to your site.

 - The demo source code includes Livefyre's PHP library in the livefyre/server/lib/livefyre-php-utils folder and the PHP-JWT library in the livefyre/server/lib/php-jwt folder.
-To use the latest versions of these libraries, see Livefyre PHP and PHP-JWT on Github.

 The integration demo includes the following files: